 9. Heat the remaining 1 tablespoon olive oil and butter over medium heat until the butter is melted.

-10. Add onion, green pepper, and red pepper to the skillet.
+10. Add onion, garlic, green pepper, and red pepper to the skillet.
 Cook, stirring often, until vegetables have softened, about 8 to 10 minutes.

 11. Using a stand mixer or hand mixer, beat the cream cheese and sour cream in a large bowl until smooth.